 If you think your organization might need an environmentally friendly makeover, look no further.
-Here are five tips that will help you go green.
+Here are eight pointers that will help you go green.

 Switch to Online Materials